le-director/director-signals/README.md

 ## Why

 Hey, I love music.
 All kinds.
 But I'm sitting there one day and Beyoncé's *Haunted* comes on.
-Not my usual tipple.
+Not my usual tipple although I have been identifying as Taylor Swift since 2019.

-I've never spent time listening to Beyoncé before.
+I've never spent time listening to Beyoncé before (promise).
 I sat there, listening — if you've not heard the track, go listen.
 The journey is wild.
 I cannot describe the emotions I endured during the first playback.

 I wanted to work out WHY it had such an impact on me, and as a man of the Internet, I decided it would be fun to try it with some engineering.
 And here we are.

+Yeah, I used Claude Code too.
+And Gemini.
+And Codex.
+The whole gang was out.
+I don't care if you mock me.

+Also, I listen to Beyoncé a lot now.
+I'm proud of that.

 ## Design Principles